 - 1. The Investors contributions (Calls paid) to date; and - 2.
-The net cash currently projected based upon the assumptions expressed; and - 3.
 The current indicative value of a share in the investment based upon the assumptions expressed.

-The Investors' contributions to date are able to be referenced to the original and current projection for Investor contributions.
-The net cash projected from sale of carbon units and harvest is similarly able to be referenced to the original and current projection.
+The Investors' contributions to date can be referenced to the original and current projection for Investor contributions.
+The net cash projected from the sale of carbon units and harvest is similarly able to be referenced to the original and current projection.

 The harvest projections, and current indicative value calculations, are undertaken by the Manager.
 Investors will also be advised of forest changes that impact on investment performance if they are material.
-These include, but are not limited to changes in :
+These include, but are not limited to changes in:

-- net stocked area,
+- Net stocked area.

-- average stems per hectare,

-- achievement of the silviculture objectives expressed in the Plan,
+- Achievement of the silviculture objectives expressed in the Plan,

-- projected volume per hectare at harvest.

-- Changes in field measurement tables affecting Carbon generated in post 1989 area.
+- Changes in field measurement tables affecting Carbon generated on post-1989 Forest Land,

+- · Carbon units earned, and

+- Carbon price.